vrtmrz/obsidian-livesync/README.md

      -   🧩 Waiting chunks
      -   🔌 Working Customisation items (Configuration, snippets, and plug-ins)

-To prevent file and database corruption, please wait until all progress indicators have disappeared.
+To prevent file and database corruption, please wait to stop Obsidian until all progress indicators have disappeared as possible (The plugin will also try to resume, though).
 Especially in case of if you have deleted or renamed files.